Date and Place

 - Knocking, tapping or plucking some part of the instrument not traditionally used in this way.

 - Use of extreme range on the instrument.

 For piano repertoire suggestions, see Fall Festival Resource Guide.

 Here is a list of repertoire used in 2013-2018 which you may view online: Fall Festival Repertoire.

 Teachers may enter as many students as desired, as long as all teacher guidelines are fulfilled.
 Open to all levels and to adults of any proficiency.

 Teachers who enroll 1 to 10 students are obligated to judge for 3 hours; teachers who enroll 11 or more students are obligated to judge for 6 hours.
 Teachers must be available to help in other capacities at the discretion of the chairman.

 Teachers must agree to abide by the Teacher Responsibilities.

-This festival is in audition format.
-No one is allowed in the audition room except for the performer and two judges.
 Students do not receive cumulative points as in other festivals.
-They receive written comments and ratings, and a certificate of participation.
+They receive written comments and ratings and a certificate of participation.